 And left to cure for 2-4 weeks depending on weather conditions.

 According to Mr. Erickson Arcilla, a Green Antz Ecohub production team leader, they are currently working on acquiring more plastic waste to meet their goal of over 100,000 bricks by the end of the year.
 In the long-run they hope to expand their operations through a unique franchising model, working with communities and lifting people out of poverty in the process.

 Currently they accept Type 1, 2, 4, 5 Plastics.
 You can usually find this labelled on the plastic itself.
 You can check out the guide below:

 It should be ideally ecobricked or at least neatly bundled compactly together and not just put into a bag.
 This is to ensure that every trip we make is as efficient as possible to save on fuel and carbon emissions.
 We will strictly not accept any dirty, wet or loosely packed plastic.
-Here’s where you can drop off your clean and dry plastic waste:
+You can check-out our updated list here.